 This next phone is a tough one.
 The Moto G5 Plus was the best cheap phone released in 2017.
 However, then phones started coming out with bigger bezel-free screens and dual rear cameras.
 So, Motorola unleashed the dual camera Moto G5S Plus.

 Basically, the Moto G5S Plus is bigger, better, faster, and still under $250.
 It’s basically last year’s version of the Moto G6.
 So if you can save a few dollars by getting this, go for it.
 You’ll enjoy a 5.5-inch 1080p HD display, Android 8.0 Oreo, 4GB of RAM, 32GB of storage and a great overall experience.
 We recommend the new G6 first, but this is a good alternative for those interested.

-We’ll continuously monitor the market for exciting new phones and update this list as more options arrive throughout 2018.
+We’ll continuously monitor the market for exciting new phones and update this list as more options arrive into 2019.

 4 Reasons Not to Install macOS Mojave & 10 Reasons You Should Install 10.14.1

 The macOS Mojave update could completely change how you use your Mac.
 Many users will want to install the free update...